The Complete RV Guide to California National Parks

 If you love adventures, you must explore the Sequoia and Kings Canyon national parks.
 Here you can see the world’s largest trees set amongst dramatic landscapes and viewpoints.
 The parks also offer great trails for hikers, beautiful rivers and waterfalls, and blooming wildflowers.

-There are fourteen campsites between the two parks.
-Two of our favorites are the Princess Campground, the Azalea Campground, or Dorst Creek Campground.
+There are 14 campgrounds between the two parks.
+Three of my favorites are the Princess Campground, the Azalea Campground, and Dorst Creek Campground.

 Princess Campground